Overview of Forestry Grant and Premium Rates

 GPC 12 – Forestry for Fibre:

-This scheme supports the growing of tree species to produce wood biomass yields in the region of 150-300 m3/ha over 10-15 years.
-Eligible species are: Italian Alder, Hybrid Aspen, Eucalyptus and Poplar (preference to improved genetic material).
-Trees are planted at a minimum of 2,000 plants/ha.
-This scheme does not fund short rotation coppice, Christmas trees or fast growing trees (cut every 9 years).
+This scheme supports the growing of fast-growing tree species to produce wood biomass yields in the region of 150-300 m3/ha over 10 to 15 years.
+This scheme does not fund short rotation coppice, Christmas trees or fast growing trees (cut every nine years).